Social Skills

 Table Etiquette for the 21st Century

 Does the thought of a business lunch terrify you — even just a little bit?
-Do you have visions of making an etiquette faux pas at your biggest client’s dinner function?
-Does the well-set table look more like a minefield than a relationship-building arena?
+Do you have visions of making an etiquette faux pas while dining at your biggest client’s charity event?
+Does a well-set table look more like an obstacle course than a relationship-building arena?

 • Arrive at the restaurant early to ensure your table is ready.
 Work out a seating arrangement in advance with an eye toward optimal conversation, for example, seating a chatty guest next to a shyer one.
 Also try for an even number of guests to avoid the possibility of one person being left out if intimate one-to-one conversations pop up.

 • Give your credit card to the host or waiter in advance and ask them to hold the bill until after the meal.
-“This says you are polished and professional,” says McGuire.
+Handle payment discreetly and be familiar with service charges, automatic gratuities and local tipping norms.
+Avoid turning checkout into a group discussion.

-• If you are on a budget, one way to let your guests know the “limits of your hospitality,” as McGuire so tactfully puts it, is by suggesting menu items.
+• If you are on a budget, one way to let your guests know the “limits of your hospitality” is by suggesting menu items.
 If, for example, you recommend the chicken, a good guest will follow your lead and order in a similar price range.
 But if you suggest the lobster or the Kobe beef, you are signaling that the sky is the limit.
+Regardless of budget, order thoughtfully to avoid waste and don’t over-order “for show.”

 • Choose wines in advance — both a red and a white.
 This keeps things moving smoothly and eliminates the possibility that a guest will order that bottle of ‘98 Petrus.